bots8/nutgram-starter-kit/README.md

 ## Usage

-1. For production release, run the `setWebhook.php` script to set up your webhook:
+1. For production release, run the `webhook.php` script to set up your webhook:

     ```bash
-    php setWebhook.php
+    php webhook.php set
     ```

 2. Start your bot application: